-By Mail-Stockholders who have received a paper copy of a proxy card or voting instruction card by mail may submit proxies by completing, signing, and dating their proxy card or voting instruction card and mailing it in the accompanying pre-addressed envelope.
+By Mail -Stockholders who have received a paper copy of a proxy card or voting instruction card by mail may submit proxies by completing, signing, and dating their proxy card or voting instruction card and mailing it in the accompanying pre-addressed envelope.

-Important Notice Regarding the Availability of Proxy Materials for the Shareholders Meeting To Be Held on May 17, 2023.
+Important Notice Regarding the Availability of Proxy Materials for the Shareholders Meeting To Be Held onMay 9, 2024.

-Our proxy materials including our Proxy Statement and 2022 Annual Report on Form 10-K are available on the Internet and may be viewed free of charge and printed at www.proxydocs.com/QUIK.
+Our proxy materials including our Proxy Statement and 2023 Annual Report on Form 10-K are available on the Internet and may be viewed free of charge and printed at www.proxydocs.com/QUIK.